efemberg11/GeoModel_rmakhman/README.md

 ## Detector construction:

-The detector can be built starting from a SQLite .db file (default option) or starting from a GDML file. the -d flag will be used to specify the name of the geometry file, while the -g flag must be specified if you want to build the detector from a GDML file.
+The detector can be built starting from a SQLite .db file (default option) or starting from a GDML file. the -g flag will be used to specify the name of the geometry file.
 Any GDML file can be set from the macro file by using the:

 ```bash
      /mydet/setGdmlFile <gdml-file-name.gdml>
 ```
-The default values for the SQLite and GDML files are respectively "ATLAS-R2-2016-01-00-01.db" and "ATLAS-R2-2016-01-00-01.gdml".
+By default the detector is built from the SQLite file "geometry-ATLAS-R2-2016-01-00-01.db".

 ## ATLAS Geometry Files: